Giant root-rat

-The big-headed African mole rat (Tachyoryctes macrocephalus), also known as the giant root-rat, Ethiopian African mole rat, or giant mole rat, is a rodent species in the family Spalacidae.
+The giant root-rat (Tachyoryctes macrocephalus), also known as the Ethiopian African mole rat or giant mole rat, is a rodent species in the family Spalacidae.

 It is endemic to Ethiopia's Bale Mountains.
 Its natural habitat is subtropical or tropical high-altitude grassland, where it can reach densities of up to 2,600 individuals per square kilometre.
 It is threatened by habitat loss.
-Where the two species overlap, it is the main prey of the endangered Ethiopian wolf (Canis simensis).